 There are many questions about what you can and cannot recycle.
 Some cities make recycling yarn a challenge.
-It is not as easy to recycle as plastic or glass, however, there are options available to you!
+It is not as easy to recycle as plastic or glass.
+However, there are options available to you!

 Both plastic and paper recycling plants can recycle most forms of yarn.
 The only exception?
 Some kinds of acrylic or elastic yarn.
-Acrylic is the “plastic” that makes up a lot of our synthetic-knitting yarns, and many new knitting patterns today are written for acrylic yarns rather than wool due to the ease with which beginners can work with it.
+Acrylic is the “plastic” that makes up a lot of our synthetic-knitting yarns, and many new knitting patterns today are written for acrylic yarns rather than wool due to the ease with which beginners can work with them.

 Alternatives to Recycling Yarn

-Buying and wearing recycled yarn is the best way to enjoy a new sweater without creating any unnecessary waste.
-There are so many ways to recycle yarn, from collecting wool remnants during the shearing season, sorting through a mother-in-law’s stash, or combing through thrift stores.
+Buying and wearing recycled yarn is the best way to enjoy a new sweater without creating unnecessary waste.
+There are many ways to recycle yarn, from collecting wool remnants during the shearing season, sorting through a mother-in-law’s stash, or combing through thrift stores.

 Yarn reclamation isn’t as hard as it sounds.
-It only requires an eye for detail, patience, and hopefully some knitting skills.
+It only requires an eye for detail, patience, and, hopefully, some knitting skills.